KevinThielen/breakbuildgames/content/devlog/renderer/hello_triangle/shaders.md

 +++
 title = "Shaders"
-description = "Which OpenGL version to target and how" date = 2022-12-10 weight = 3
-draft = false
+description = "We are going to write our shaders and finally draw this dang triangle." date = 2022-12-05 weight = 3 draft = false template="book.html"
-template="book.html"

 [taxonomies]
 categories = ["Devlog"]
-tags = ["GameDev", "OpenGL", "Context", "Renderer"] [extra] toc = true keywords = "Game Development, GameDev, OpenGL, Graphics Programming"
+tags = ["OpenGL", "Context", "Renderer"]
+[extra]
+toc = true
+keywords = "OpenGL, Triangle, Shader"
 +++

 Finally, we need shaders.
 Shaders are programs that run on the GPU, written in a shader language(OpenGL Shading Language, or in short GLSL, in OpenGL).
 They are the main difference between legacy and modern OpenGL.
-They make the whole pipeline programmable.
+They are what makes the whole pipeline programmable.

 There are multiple kinds of shaders, but we only care about vertex and fragment shaders for now.

-Simply put, vertex shaders are executed for every single vertex and the purpose is to transform them from 3D space into "Clip Space", often by applying all kind of math operations to emulate cameras, play animations and simulate movement.
+Simply put, vertex shaders are executed for every single vertex and the purpose is to transform them from 3D space into "clip space", often by applying all kinds of math operations to emulate cameras, play animations and simulate movement.

 The input-data, the vertex attributes, are what we mapped to the different input